Gunvor

-Gunvor Group Ltd is a Cypriot-domiciled multinational commodity trading company registered in Cyprus, with its main trading office in Geneva, Switzerland.
-Gunvor also has trading offices in Singapore, the Bahamas, and Dubai, with a network of representative offices around the globe.
+Gunvor Group Ltd is a multinational energy commodities trading company registered in Cyprus, with its main trading office in Geneva, Switzerland.
+Gunvor also has trading offices in Singapore, Houston, Stamford, London, Calgary, and Dubai, with a network of representative offices around the globe.
 The company operates in the trade, transport, storage and optimization of petroleum and other energy products, as well as having investments in oil terminal and port facilities.
-Its operations consist of securing crude oil upstream and delivering it to market via pipelines and tankers.
+Its operations consist of securing crude oil and petroleum products upstream and delivering it to market via pipelines and tankers.
+Gunvor has a separate company, Nyera, set up in 2021 to invest in renewable energy sources.
+It is run by energy transition director Fredrik Tornqvist.

-The company, which was founded in 2000, is the fourth largest crude oil trader in the world after Glencore, Vitol, and Trafigura.
-The company was co-founded and controlled by Gennady Timchenko together with Torbjörn Törnqvist (after whose mother the company is named); however, due to United States sanctions, Timchenko sold his stake in the company to Törnqvist in March 2014.
+The company, which was founded in 2000, is the fourth largest crude oil trader in the world after Glencore, Vitol and Trafigura.

-Gunvor's largest single supplier of crude oil was once Russia, though the company now originates most of its crude oil from the Americas, with less than 13 percent coming from Russia.
-It also trades African, Asian, and South-American crude and is active on all continents.
-In 2011, Gunvor was trading less than 20% of Russia's seaborne oil.
+Today, Gunvor originates most of its crude oil from the Americas.
+It also trades African, Asian, and South-American oil products and is active on all continents.
+The company has stopped trading Russian crude oil, and only transacts "very small volumes of Russian oil products, a few tens of thousands of tonnes" that are compliant with international economic sanctions.
+Natural gas and liquefied natural gas (LNG) accounted for 44% of the firm's traded volumes in 2021.

 Early years

-Gennady Timchenko and Torbjörn Törnqvist began working together in 1997, and formalized Gunvor in 2000.
+Gennady Timchenko and Torbjörn Törnqvist, two oil traders, began working together in 1997, and in 2000 formalized Gunvor, which is named after Törnqvist's mother’s middle name.
 In 2003, the company started operations in Geneva.

 According to the Financial Times, until 2007 the company was a "niche player" focused on exporting Russian oil through Estonia, relying on the expertise of its two founders in the oil business, Russian market and transit logistics.
 Torbjörn Törnqvist is a Swedish citizen born in 1953.
 He has traded oil across the world for over twenty years, beginning his career at BP.
-Gennady Timchenko is a Finnish citizen born in the Soviet Union in 1952.
+Gennady Timchenko is a citizen of Russia, Finland, and Armenia born in the Soviet Union in 1952.
 He has more than 20 years experience in the oil industry, beginning with the Kirishi refinery during perestroika, and was one of the first Russians to export oil to Europe after the Soviet Union collapsed.

 In 2007, Gunvor's turnover was US$43 billion, with exports of 83 million tons of oil and petroleum products (up from 60 million tons in 2006).
 In 2010, the company's turnover grew to US$65 billion, up from US$53 billion in 2009, with volumes increasing to 104 million tons.